rsapkf/42/docs/open-source-software.md

   - [tobiasahlin/SpinKit](https://github.com/tobiasahlin/SpinKit) -  A collection of loading indicators animated with CSS.
   - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
   - [Compass/compass](https://github.com/Compass/compass) - Compass is no longer actively maintained.
 Compass is a Stylesheet Authoring Environment that makes your website design simpler to implement and easier to maintain. `discontinued`
+  - [konvajs/konva](https://github.com/konvajs/konva) - Konva.js is an HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.

 - SVG
   - [svgdotjs/svg.js](https://github.com/svgdotjs/svg.js) - The lightweight library for manipulating and animating SVG.